Species II: Plot

-Press and Laura find Sampas as she has sex with her husband, only to suddenly become impregnated with an alien newborn, which kills the couple before Press and Baker kill it in turn.
+Press and Laura find Sampas as she has sex with her husband Harry, only to suddenly become impregnated with an alien newborn, which kills the couple before Press and Baker kill it in turn.
 After government agents determine Gamble was not infected, the latter joins Baker and Press in their mission.
-Concurrently, Ross awakens to find his fiancée Melissa dead, having given birth to another hybrid.
+Concurrently, Ross awakens to find his fiancée Melissa Evans dead, having given birth to another hybrid.
 Horrified, he commits suicide, but his alien DNA fully takes over and regenerates his body before going on a killing spree to produce more offspring.

 The scientists activate Eve's alien DNA so she can telepathically track Ross.
-Picking up on this, he gives himself up to Press and Gamble to infiltrate the lab and reach Eve as she goes into heat.
-However, he is chased off by Laura, Gamble, and Press.
+Aware of this, he surrenders to Press and Gamble to infiltrate the lab and reach Eve as she goes into heat.
+However, he is chased off by Laura, Gamble and Press with a gaseous weapon.
 That night, Ross commands his offspring to form a cocoon so they can reach their adult stages and repeat the cycle on a global scale.
 After Baker discovers Gamble resisted infection because of his sickle cell trait, she plans to kill Ross with Gamble's DNA as the alien lacks immunity to human genetic diseases.

 As Eve escapes to find him, the team track her to Ross's nest, where she and Ross mate until they are interrupted by Press.
 The team kill most of Ross's offspring.
-Baker begs Eve to help them, which she does, but a betrayed Ross seemingly kills her.
-Press uses a pitchfork to draw Gamble's blood and use it on Ross, killing him.
-While the military arrive to escort the team away, Eve is loaded into an ambulance, where she is joined by Ross's remaining offspring while her womb rapidly swells; the screen then goes black, leading to the events of the third film.
+Baker begs Eve to help them, which she does, but a betrayed Patrick seemingly kills her.
+Press uses a pitchfork to draw Gamble's blood and attacks Ross, killing him.
+While the military arrive to escort the team away, Eve is loaded into an ambulance, where she is joined by Ross's remaining offspring, Portus, while her womb rapidly swells; the screen then goes black, leading to the events of the third film.